Office: Post 205C

 Tel: (808) 956-2693

-Anders HÝst-Madsen was born in Denmark in 1966.
+Anders Host-Madsen was born in Denmark in 1966.
 He received the M.Sc. degree in electrical engineering in 1990 and the Ph.D. degree in mathematics in 1993, both from the Technical University of Denmark.

-From 1993 to 1996 he was with Dantec Measurement Technology A/S, Copenhagen, Denmark, from 1996 to 1998 he was an assistant professor at Kwangju Institute of Science and Technology, Kwangju, Korea, and from 1998 to 2000 an assistant professor at Department of Electrical and Computer Engineering, University of Calgary, Calgary, AB, Canada, and a staff scientist at TRLabs, Calgary.
-Since 2001 he has been with the Department of Electrical Engineering, University of Hawaii at Manoa, Honolulu, currently as a professor.
-He has also been a visitor at Department of Mathematics, University of California, Berkeley, through 1992.
-His research interests are in statistical signal processing, information theory, and wireless communications, including multi-user detection, equalization, ad-hoc networks, and wireless sensor networks.
+From 1993 to 1996 he was with Dantec Dynamics, Copenhagen, Denmark, from 1996 to 1998 he was an assistant professor at Kwangju Institute of Science and Technology, Kwangju, Korea, and from 1998 to 2000 an assistant professor at Department of Electrical and Computer Engineering, University of Calgary, Calgary, AB, Canada, and a staff scientist at TRLabs, Calgary.
+Since 2001 he has been with the Department of Electrical Engineering, University of Hawaii at Manoa, Honolulu, as professor since 2009.
+He was also a founder and CTO of Kai Sensors, Inc., which is making equipment for non-contact heart monitoring.
+His research interests are in statistical signal processing, information theory, and wireless communications, including ad-hoc networks, cooperative diversity, wireless sensor networks, heart monitoring, signal processing for underwater acoustics, and big data.